Plants growing indoors suffer from dry air, and if you want to know How to Increase Humidity for Houseplants, read this till the end.

 - Ugly streaks will appear on the walls if someone smokes in the house.

-- Some houseplants tend to attach themselves to walls for growth if they are placed nearby the walls while misting.
+- Some houseplants tend to attach themselves to walls for growth if they are placed near the walls while misting.

-- Mist the plants in the morning, so they’ll have the chance to dry out before the cool evening.
+- Mist the plants in the morning so they can dry out before the cool evening.

 2. Pebble Trays